How Much RAM Do You Really Need?

 We’re here to fix that.
-By testing a variety of use cases on different allotments of RAM, we can get a very good idea what sort of uses can be comfortably done on which allotments of RAM, and even give you an idea of how you can stretch the RAM you’ve got.
+By testing a variety of use cases on different amounts of RAM, we can get a very good idea what sort of uses can be comfortably done with how much RAM, and even give you an idea of how you can stretch the RAM you’ve got.

 What is RAM and how does it work?

 Let’s start with the most basic elements of the question.
 RAM is where data is stored before processing.
 RAM stands for Random Access Memory, and it consists of dynamic memory chips that can be written and rewritten with data very quickly.
 Unlike your hard drive, however, the memory used for RAM is also volatile, meaning that it only holds onto that data while the chip is powered, so it’s not designed to hold information long term.

 Essentially, RAM is the memory that actually lets you work with the data needed to run programs and open files.
 Whenever your computer loads a program or opens a file, it opens up that data in RAM.
 Even your operating system uses RAM when it’s running.
 If you want to run a program, it pulls the data from long-term storage on your hard drive to short-term storage in RAM, where it can be accessed quickly enough for smooth operation.

 This flow of data between the disk and the RAM is controlled by the computer, which manages the writing of data to physical locations on the memory chip, and that it needs a certain amount of free space to function.
 For each program you run, it will actively use some of the space for in-use memory and allocate some of the available space as standby memory, essentially reserved space for potential operations.